Chymyst/chymyst-core/docs/chymyst01.md

 The chemical machine does not actually allow us to assign a higher priority to the first reaction.
 But, if we were able to do that, what would be the result?

-In reality, the `data(...)` molecules are going to be emitted concurrently at unpredictable times.
+In reality, the `data(...)` molecules are going to be emitted at unpredictable times.
 For instance, they could be emitted by several other reactions that are running concurrently.
 Then it will sometimes happen that the `data(...)` molecules are emitted more slowly than we are consuming them at our reaction site.
 When that happens, there will be a brief interval of time when no `data(...)` molecules are in the soup (although other reactions are perhaps about to emit some more of them).